 This was the tipping point for this organization-and what was missing in their messaging.
 It wasn’t just a matter of place or space that triggered a purchase.
 It was why they did what they did, who and what that impacted, and what that meant to the community.
 In other words, what was ‘in it’ for the planner or organization that held the event at their location?
 How did choosing to hold an event here make a difference for them?

 This wasn’t a fancy, upscale hotel with a golf course and black tie wait staff.
 It was a boutique, historic building with small-town charm, and a focus on seasonal, fresh foods.
 Their vendor partners were artisans and local businesses.
 They didn’t offer elaborate, extravagant floral arrangements, but instead sustainable plants, and succulent arrangements that could be repurposed, instead of just becoming part of the trash.
-And they focused catering on sustainable, plant-based dishes, instead of high-end steak dinners.
+And they focused catering on seasonal, plant-based dishes, instead of non-sustainable animal protein-based entrees.

 And as it turned out, their best customers were businesses that chose them because of their ‘local-first’ and ‘planet-first’ values.
 They just needed to freshen up their story, implement small changes like seasonal, more plant-based food menus, and add a ‘selfie wall’ painted by a local artist.